Spiritual signs in nature and their meaning in indigenous cultures

 A sudden gust of wind

-A sudden wind can be perceived as:
+A sudden gust of wind can be perceived as:

 - a moment of transformation

-- a change of energy or direction
+- a shift in energy or direction

-See a butterfly
+Seeing a butterfly

 The butterfly is a universal symbol of transformation.
 Its life cycle represents the passage from one state to another.